aditijoshi613/Retrieval-Augmented-Generation/README.md

 ## Ongoing Improvements

 1. Conduct analysis on multiple queries and evaluate the framework using the RAGAS metrics
-2. **Re-Ranking**: Enhance the retrieval process by re-ranking results based on relevance.
-3. **Dense Passage Retrieval**: Implement Dense Passage Retrieval (DPR) for better performance in finding relevant document chunks using dense embeddings.
+2. **Dense Passage Retrieval**: Implement Dense Passage Retrieval (DPR) for better performance in finding relevant document chunks using dense embeddings.
 4. Enhancing the framework to accomodate any credit card policy

 ---